-This Manual describes the structure and operation of the International SafetyNET Service.
+This Manual describes the structure and operation of the International SafetyNET [and SafetyNET II] Service[s].
 It is intended primarily for national Administrations and registered information providers, but may also be useful to the mariner who requires more operational information than is found in manufacturers' equipment manuals.

-2 SafetyNET service
+2 SafetyNET service[s]